Actively Recruiting

 - Presence of cardiac pacemaker or implanted electromedical devices

-- History of gastrectomy or bowel resection
+- History of gastrectomy or bowel resection surgery

-- Ongoing fresh hematemesis requiring emergent endoscopy
+- Ongoing fresh hematemesis requiring emergency endoscopy

 - Pregnancy